omermadmon/prj_FIFA/README.md

 python main.py juve
 ```

-Note: 'juve' is an argument standing for the club name for predictions scores and creating tactics.
+Note: 'juve' is an argument standing for the club name for predicting scores and creating tactics.

 It can also be: barca, real madrid, liverpool and more.